jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/moores_politics.md

 We could, because we are not much different than the walrus struggling to find polar ice or the Florida alligator fighting off waves of Burmese pythons.

-In short, we have no biologists who understand and explain ourselves.
-We should not see Moore's Law as the rise of electronics, but the creation of a new environment.
+In short, we have no "biologists" who understand and explain our situation.
+If we did, we would not see Moore's Law as the rise of electronics, but the creation of a new environment.
 And it is living in this new environment that causes the problems we see often starting and getting worse since the 1970s.

-Why?

-Because the fact that we need to update our work habits, social structures, habitation, i.e. evolve, as technology does, eludes us.
-Hence we go into huge debt instead of living within our means, fight instead of cooperate in our politics, and abuse our environment, all trying to keep the lifestyles of pre transistors ancestors alive.

-Basically, we struggle because it's hard to realize you yourself are out of date.
-How many teachers, executives, politicians have ever said out loud "you know what I have no idea what this AI thing is doing, perhaps someone else should be doing this job".

 This blog series has not been about transistors change the nature.
-It's an introduction to look in the mirror and gain some self-awareness to see how ourselves as biologists see creatures; beings contantly tested by evolution.
+It's an introduction to look in the mirror and gain some self-awareness to see how ourselves as biologists see creatures; beings whose work habits, social structures, ways of living are constantly tested by evolution.

-To understand how rapidly we're changing, consider this:
+To understand how rapidly our environment is changing, consider this:

 The lifespan of a modern American is about 70 years.
 The lifespan of modern electronic technology is so much shorter.
-As many elders are confused by iPhones, youths don't know how to use telephones or understand what a DVD rental store late fee is.
+That means while many elders are confused by iPhones, almost all youths don't know how to use telephones or understand what a DVD rental store late fee is.

-Who can blame them, the technologies that once dominated our world just 20 years ago are effectively extinct.
+Who can blame them, these technologies that once dominated our world just 20 years ago are effectively extinct.

-Largely because of rising transistor counts, modern technology is evolving faster than we can adapt.
+And yet, it is not uncommon for the youth to be educated, managed, and lead, by people who will never have to reconcile earning a living and raising a family when trillions of transistors live in our pockets, something expected around 2035.

 Our biology did not evolve to rethink our identities, politic, and economics so many times within a single human lifetime.

-As a result, we individuals commonly have the mentalities of the past whilst using the ever more powerful technology given to us via Moore's Law.

-And as the political breakdown, environment harm, and rising debt shows, we've been using these transistors to get ourselves into a world of trouble.

-Even so, I can't prove there is direct causation in a short blog post.
-But I hope I've piqued your interest to consider the idea that there are invisible ways technology reshapes our social interactions, political discourse, and collective behaviors.
+Because the fact that we need to update ourselves, workplaces, and society, i.e. evolve, as technology does, eludes us.
+Hence we go into huge debt instead of living within our means, fight instead of cooperate in our politics, and abuse our environment, all trying to keep the lifestyles of pre-transistors ancestors alive.

 ## Techvolution

-I believe we need a new paradigm to understand and solve these problems.
+To understand ourselves in the era of Moore's Law, I believe we need a new paradigm.
 One that puts technology at the forefront of our identities, politics, and economics.

-The pattern suggests we're using increasingly powerful technology with outdated biological instincts.
+Until we change our mindsets, we'll go on using increasingly powerful technology with outdated biological instincts.

 But recognizing this mismatch also points toward a solution.

 What if we applied evolutionary principles to understand how civilizations adapt to new technological environments?
 The same forces that have guided life for billions of years might show us how to thrive in our digital age instead of being torn apart by it.